mdaamir431/mdaamir431/README.md

-# Hello, I'm Mohammad Aamir 👋
+# Hello, I'm Mohammad Aamir from India 👋

 I'm a passionate Full Stack Developer with experience in building web applications using JavaScript technologies.
 I love coding, learning new technologies, and sharing knowledge with the community.
 ## 🛠️ Technologies & Tools